KangilPark/CSCE156-Lab01/readme.md

 ## Lab 1.0 - Introduction

 An introduction to the Java programming language and tools including Eclipse, Eclipse Git client, etc.

-A separate folder containing a PHP version of this lab is included for the honors section.
-Instructions for the PHP version can be found below.
+Followed by an introduction to using conditionals and loops in the Java programming language.

 This is a lab used in Computer Science II (CSCE 156, CSCE 156H) in the [Department of Computer Science & Engineering](https://cse.unl.edu) at the [University of Nebraska-Lincoln](https://unl.edu).

+Chris Bourke wrote this lab, revamped and combined with Lab 2 by Sarah Roscoe for Summer 2021.

 ## Overview